Ownasaurus/TAStm32/README.md

 Serisium (@serisium) - helped with debugging and PCB design

 rcombs (@rcombs) - helped with optimizing the N64 protocol

-booto (@booto) - Helped fix an off-by-one input error with the N64 and GC protocols

 #### If I accidentally forgot to credit you, please let me know so I can fix it!